Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 ## Our Values

-Our mission is to enable Open Economic Systems by building the foundation for an internet of value in the same spirit as the original Internet.
+Our mission is to enable open economic systems by building the foundation for an internet of value in the same spirit as the original Internet.
 We believe in the following:

 - Decentralised operations
 - Simple, stable, foundational protocols (consistent with the "end-to-end principle")